MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 			- Joni Sherman
 			- Alex Wilber

-5. Restrict the Microsoft 365 groups creation to the security group.
+Restrict the Microsoft 365 groups creation to the security group.

 Please note: Microsoft PowerShell is soon to be deprecated and Microsoft Graph PowerShell will now be used.
 Therefore, both PowerShell and Microsoft Graph PowerShell commands are provided to complete this task.
 Users will be able to use either the PowerShell or Microsoft Graph PowerShell commands.
 Once PowerShell has been deprecated, please switch to using the Microsoft Graph PowerShell commands.

+Please note: The Microsoft Graph PowerShell commands for this task needs to be added.
+Please proceed to use the Microsoft PowerShell commands below.

- 1. Open **Windows PowerShell** and run as Administrator.
+5. Open **Windows PowerShell** and run as Administrator.

-2. Install **Azure AD Preview module**
+6. Install **Azure AD Preview module**
 	In the PowerShell window, enter the following cmdlet and press **Enter**.
 Enter **Y** and press **Enter** to confirm the installation of an untrusted repository.

         Install-Module -Name AzureADPreview

-When using Microsoft Graph PowerShell enter the following cdmlet:

-        Install-Module Microsoft.Graph

-3. Connect to your AAD tenant.
+7. Connect to your AAD tenant.
  Enter the following cmdlet in the PowerShell window and press **Enter**.
 In the Sign-in window, sign in as the Global admin - MOD Administrator(admin@&lt;YourTenant&gt;.onmicrosoft.com).

         Connect-AzureAD

-When using Microsoft Graph PowerShell enter the following cdmlet:

-        Connect-MgGraph

-4. Load the Azure AD unified group template, by using the following cmdlet:
+8. Load the Azure AD unified group template, by using the following cmdlet:

         $Template = Get-AzureADDirectorySettingTemplate | Where {$_.DisplayName -eq "Group.Unified"}

-When using Microsoft Graph PowerShell enter the following cdmlet:

-         $Template = Get-MgDirectorySettingTemplate | Where {$_.DisplayName -eq "Group.Unified"}

-5. Check if an Azure AD setting is already existing and load it, if yes.
+9. Check if an Azure AD setting is already existing and load it, if yes.
 If not, create a blank Azure AD setting object.
 Run the following cmdlet to populate the "$Setting" variable:

         if(!($Setting = Get-AzureADDirectorySetting | Where {$_.TemplateId -eq $Template.Id})) {$Setting = $Template.CreateDirectorySetting()}

-When using Microsoft Graph PowerShell enter the following cdmlet:

-          if(!($Setting = Get-MgDirectorySettingTemplate | Where {$_.TemplateId -eq $Template.Id})) {$Setting = $Template.CreateDirectorySetting()}

-6. Run the following cmdlet to modify the group creation setting for your tenant with the "EnableGroupCreation" attribute:
+10. Run the following cmdlet to modify the group creation setting for your tenant with the "EnableGroupCreation" attribute:

         $Setting["EnableGroupCreation"] = "False"

-When using Microsoft Graph PowerShell enter the following cdmlet:

-          $Setting["EnableGroupCreation"] = "False"

- 7. Run the following cmdlet to add the just created security group **GroupCreators** as a permitted group to create groups, by their ObjectID:
+ 11. Run the following cmdlet to add the just created security group **GroupCreators** as a permitted group to create groups, by their ObjectID:

         $Setting["GroupCreationAllowedGroupId"] = (Get-AzureADGroup -SearchString "GroupCreators").objectid

-When using Microsoft Graph PowerShell enter the following cdmlet:

-          $Setting["GroupCreationAllowedGroupId"] = (Get-MgGroup -SearchString $GroupName).id

- 8. Review the changes you have just configured with the following command:
+ 12. Review the changes you have just configured with the following command:

         $Setting.Values

-When using Microsoft Graph PowerShell enter the following cdmlet:

-           $Setting.Values

-9. Save the changes and apply the setting:
+13. Save the changes and apply the setting:

         New-AzureADDirectorySetting -DirectorySetting $Setting

     **Note:** Since this is a new tenant, there’s no directory settings object in the tenant yet.
 You need to use ```New-AzureADDirectorySetting``` to create a directory settings object for the first time.

-When using Microsoft Graph PowerShell enter the following cdmlet:

-          New-MgDirectorySetting -DirectorySetting $Setting

-10. Test the newly configured settings.
+14. Test the newly configured settings.

     1. Connect to the **Client 2 VM** with the credentials that have been provided to you.